rhiannonmcn/Harry-Potter-Quiz/README.md

 * Navigation to this screen is through pressing the Quiz button on the home screen.
 * The quiz has three difficulty levels to choose from and are so named after different Harry Potter exam related material from the books.
-* Each difficulty has its' own question pool to choose from, which 10 questions are randomly choosen from.
+* Each difficulty has its' own question pool to choose from, from which 10 questions are randomly choosen.
-* Depending on which quiz difficulty is chosen, also determines other features that are implemented.
+* Depending on which quiz difficulty is chosen, this also determines other features that are implemented.
-* Choosing Troll (easy level) will give the user a time of 20 secounds to answer a question and will reward the user 2 points for a correct answer with no penalty for a wrong answer.
+* Choosing Troll (easy level) will give the user a time of 20 seconds to answer a question and will reward the user 2 points for a correct answer with no penalty for a wrong answer.
-* Choosing O.W.L. (medium level) will give the user a time of 15 secounds to answer the question, will reward the user 5 points for a correct answer but will penalise the user 3 points for every wrong answer or if the timer runs out.
+* Choosing O.W.L. (medium level) will give the user a time of 15 seconds to answer the question, will reward the user 5 points for a correct answer but will penalise the user 3 points for every wrong answer or if the timer runs out.
-* Choosing N.E.W.T. (hard level) will give the user a time of 10 secounds to answer the question, will reward the user 2 points plus the addition of whatever time is left on the timer for a correct answer.
+* Choosing N.E.W.T. (hard level) will give the user a time of 10 seconds to answer the question, will reward the user 2 points plus the addition of whatever time is left on the timer for a correct answer.
 The quicker the user answers the more points they score.
 But will penalise the user 5 points for every wrong answer or if the timer runs out.

 ![Quiz Difficulty Screen image](docs/readme-images/difficulty-screen.png)
 ![Mobile quiz Difficulty Screen image](docs/readme-images/mobile-difficulty-screen.png)

 ## Quiz Start Screen

+* The quiz start screen is navigated to from the Quiz Difficulty Screen.
 * The quiz start screen is simply a phrase "Are you ready?" and a start button which will run the quiz.
 * This is to give the user a chance to prepare to take the quiz, to take a mental breath before diving in.